DSRCorporation/hiero-did-sdk-js/packages/core/README.md

 # @hiero-did-sdk/core

-This package forms the foundation of the Hashgraph DID SDK.
+This package forms the foundation of the Hiero DID SDK.
 It provides essential interfaces, utilities, and validation tools for working with Decentralized Identifiers (DIDs) on the Hedera network.

 ## Features